-Rotorua Mall - Large national chain stores plus smaller, owner-operated retail businesses and a food court all hang out at the Mall, also known as Rotorua Central Mall.
+Rotorua Mall - Large national chain stores plus small, owner-operated retail businesses and a food court all hang out at the Mall, also known as Rotorua Central Mall.

 It sure is a strange place, all spread out with the shops covering a wide area.
-Basically, another town center has been built right next to the old one.
+Basically, another town centre has been built right next to the old one.

-Located in the heart of the Rotorua Central Mall is the undercover food court with the likes of:
+Located in the heart of the Rotorua Central Mall is the food court with a variety of food types.

 Health 2000 - health shop for natural remedies, vitamins etc.